Utrosa/Project_PCBS/readme.md

   ```

 ### Prerequisites
 To run the code successfully on your local computer, you will need to have installed python, anaconda, and the expyriment library.
 It will work best with python 3.7.6.
-It is best to create a separate environment for this pyhton version.
-For more info have a look at: [PCBS - Software Installation](https://pcbs.readthedocs.io/en/latest/software-installation.html#id12).
+It may be a good idea to create a separate virtual environment for this pyhton version.
+For more info an guidance have a look at: [PCBS - Software Installation](https://pcbs.readthedocs.io/en/latest/software-installation.html#id12).

 To install expyriment enter the following to your command line: